Environmental and

 Alternative Energy Sourcing

-In fiscal year 2022, we installed our first natural gas-powered fuel cell at one of our Dallas, Texas facilities.
+In fiscal year 2022, we installed our first natural gas-powered fuel cell at one of our Dallas, Texas, facilities.
 Fuel cells are efficient and reliable devices that generate electricity through an electrochemical reaction instead of combustion[2], making them a more sustainable power source.
-We anticipate the unit will replace approximately 15% of our Texas electrical usage with natural gas-driven, sustainable, low-carbon power.
-Looking forward, we are evaluating the installation of additional onsite generation (fuel cells and/or solar) at other Atmos Energy facilities.
-We plan to utilize renewable natural gas in the fuel cell(s), further reducing our facility-related carbon emissions.
+Following the installation of the fuel cell, site operations enable the generation of approximately 10% to 15% of our Texas electrical usage with natural gas-driven, sustainable, low-carbon power.
+Looking forward, we are evaluating the installation of additional onsite generation sources, like fuel cells and solar, at other Atmos Energy facilities.
+We plan to utilize renewable natural gas in the fuel cells, further reducing our facility-related carbon emissions.

 [1] LEED (Leadership in Energy and Environmental Design) certification is a globally recognized symbol of sustainability achievement and leadership, providing standards for “green” buildings. https://www.usgbc.org/leed